 Despite the fact that most Americans seemingly live on Facebook and Instant Messenger, paradoxically we have less time for one another … and are in many ways more distant and more estranged from one another than at any point in our history.

 As a result, marriages are experiencing far more stress and having even a greater tendency than ever before to drift into isolation and disconnectedness.
 Is it any wonder that half of all marriages today are ending in divorce?

 What do we as Christians need to know and to be doing in order to save our marriages?
-Let’s discuss some things that you and your spouse can be learning how to do as you grow in your marriage and in your relationship with Christ …
+Let’s discuss some things that you and your spouse can learn from Christian marriage counseling as you grow in your marriage and in your relationship with Christ.